Definition: a kind of long and thin optical waveguides which can be bent to some degree

 There are various kinds of polarization-maintaining fibers, mostly realized on the basis of strong birefringence.
 The linear polarization of light is preserved provided that the initial polarization axis is aligned with a birefringent axis of the fiber.
 In addition, there are also single-polarization fibers (polarizing fibers) where one polarization direction experiences strong losses.

 A special kind of optical fibers is the photonic crystal fiber (PCF), also called microstructure fiber or holey fiber.
 Such fibers typically consist only of a single material (usually silica), containing very small air holes with diameters well below 1 μm.
-Fabrication of such fibers is possible by using preforms with holes, made e.g. by stacking capillary tubes.
+Fabrication of such fibers is possible by using preforms with holes, made e.g. by stacking capillary tubes, or sometimes with extrusion techniques (particularly for soft glasses).
 By varying the arrangement of air holes, fibers with extremely different properties can be made, e.g.

 - extremely large or small mode areas, leading to extremely weak or strong nonlinearity